The Power of Intelligent Automation to turn receipts and transactions into live, trusted financial insight

 Pilot with a target group:

 Select a department with manageable volume and committed users.
-A small pilot surface --test capture accuracy, policy enforcement and how users react--before scaling out.
+A small pilot tests capture accuracy, policy enforcement and user reactions before scaling out.

 Train systems and models:

 AI is only as good as the data it has seen.
-Utilize pilot data to calibrate classification models, refine rules, and lessen false alarms in the anomaly detection.
+Use pilot data to calibrate classification models, refine rules, and reduce false alarms in anomaly detection.

 Connect with financial systems: